Graph of States: Solving Abductive Tasks with Large Language Models: Experiments

 \textbf{Ablation Study.} As presented in Table \ref{tab: ablation study of medical diagnosis}, every component of \name is essential, with their removal leading to performance degradation and higher cost.
 Initially, removing the reasoning focus $h^*_t$ results in a decline in the \textit{Match} (31.88\% $\rightarrow$ 19.57\%) alongside a slightly cost increase.
 This underscores its role in enforcing a depth-first investigation strategy, constraining the agents to scrutinize the most promising hypotheses rather than engaging in stochastic exploration.
+We additionally compare \name with a simpler structured state management variant that maintains hypotheses, evidence, and their support/refute status in structured text, but without an explicit causal graph.
+While this organized external state improves over \textit{w/o causal graph} (\textit{Match}: 18.12\% vs. 12.32\%), it still remains well below full \name.
+This suggests that the gains are not explained by generic context management alone; rather, the explicit causal graph provides more effective support/refute/refine modeling, enabling more consistent hypothesis updates and better backtracking and drill-down.
 Furthermore, removing the causal graph or state machine causes a catastrophic drop in performance, with \textit{Match} rates falling to $12.32\%$.
 This validates that constructing and maintaining belief states are indispensable in complex abductive reasoning tasks.
 Notably, we observe a cost spike when removing the state machine (\$0.17/case).
 We attribute this increase to the absence of valid state transition protocols, as without a mechanism to explicitly manage the reasoning lifecycle and termination, the system tends to exhaust the full reasoning budget before forcing a conclusion, thereby incurring unnecessary computational overhead.

 \textbf{Sensitivity Analysis.} Figure~\ref{fig: parameter-diag} presents a sensitivity analysis of \name under varying configurations.
 Regarding reasoning budget (Upper-Left/Right), increasing both interaction iterations and retrieval steps generally enhances performance.
 Notably, comparisons with the best-performing baseline (dashed line) reveal that \name achieves superior efficiency, surpassing the baseline's peak performance even with a restricted budget.
 Regarding the dual-thresholds ($\eta, \delta$) introduced in Section~\ref{sec:state conversion} (Lower-Left/Right), we observe a distinct trade-off between precision and conservatism.
 Raising these thresholds imposes stricter criteria for drill-down transitions, compelling the model to accumulate more supporting evidence and ensure higher confidence in the top-ranked hypothesis.
 While moderate thresholds improve correctness by curbing hasty reasoning, excessively high thresholds force the model to adopt a conservative strategy: it tends to terminate at superficial diagnosis (boosting \textit{Relevant}) rather than risking a fine-grained root cause prediction without overwhelming evidence (lowering \textit{Match}).
 This behavior validates that these thresholds act as effective control knobs, allowing users to tune the system's risk tolerance based on deployment needs.